 Almond flour thumbprint cookie ingredients

 It is very easy to make thumbprint cookies with almond flour.
-Here I am sharing a healthy thumbprint cookie version made with no refined sugar, dairy-free, and gluten-free.
-Let’s see the ingredients you need to make these delicious vegan Christmas cookies
+This is a healthy thumbprint cookie version made with no refined sugar, dairy-free, and gluten-free.
+Let’s see the ingredients you need to make these delicious vegan Christmas cookies.

 - Almond flour – you need ultra-fine blanched almond flour for the best result.
-I am using ultra-fine almond flour from Bob’s red mill, it’s a grain-free and gluten-free flour perfect for baking these cookies.
-Also, note that almond meal will work too but it is a coarse ground of almonds and it makes cookies grainy.
+I am using ultra-fine almond flour from Bob’s red mill.
+It’s a grain-free and gluten-free flour perfect for baking these cookies.
+Also, note that almond meal will work too, but it is a coarse ground of almonds, making cookies grainy.
 I don’t recommend this option if you expect smooth, soft, white/golden almond flour raspberry thumbprint cookies.

 - Melted coconut oil – use refined coconut oil if you don’t like the flavor of coconut oil.
-However, don’t use other oil it won’t come out great.
+However, don’t use other oil.
+It won’t come out great.
 In fact, coconut oil solidifies under 23C and provides a chewy soft texture to the cookies.
-Other liquid oils will make the cookie spread and they won’t form up.
-Note that I didn’t try vegan butter in this recipe so I am unsure how it will come out with it.
+Other liquid oils will make the cookie spread, and they won’t form up.
+I didn’t try vegan butter in this recipe, so I am unsure how it will come out with it.

 - Vanilla extract – or almond extract to enhance the almond flavor of these cookies.

 - Apple cider vinegar or lemon juice – the combination of acid ingredients with baking powder gives a little raise to the cookie, just what you need for a soft vegan gluten-free thumbprint cookie.